svihang8/svihang8/README.md

-Studies Math @ Waterloo .
+Studied Math @ Waterloo .
 I like building stuff .
 I like learning .
 I like 🕊️